hypercurious/eurostat-tourism/README.md

 # eurostat-tourism
-University project in python that processes some Eurostat data on tourism, stores them on a mysql database, exports the data to csv and creates graphs about them.
+Retrieved and processed tourism data from Eurostat real-world datasets, stored it in a MySQL database, exported it to a CSV file, and finally visualized it.